Frequently Asked Questions

 Either you or your spouse must live in Cook County in order to file for dissolution in Cook County.
 Also, your case may be filed at the suburban municipal district court locations if at least one of the parties resides within the geographical boundaries of the respective suburban district.

-In your Petition for Dissolution, you must provide the court with a “ground” or reason for why you are seeking a dissolution of your marriage or civil union.
-Grounds for dissolution can be found in section 401 of Illinois Marriage and Dissolution of Marriage Act 750 ILCS 401.
-The most common grounds used are:
+In your Petition for Dissolution, you must provide the court with a "ground" or reason why you are seeking a dissolution of your marriage or civil union.
+In Illinois, the only ground or reason why you are seeking dissolution is Irreconcilable Differences.
+"Irreconcilable Differences" means that the marriage or civil union is broken and cannot be repaired.

 If you and the other parent are currently still married or were previously married to the child’s other parent, then you should file your child support case with the Clerk of Circuit Court’s Office in Room 802 of the Daley Center, 50 W. Washington, Chicago, Illinois.